Lynch Mob (band): 2008 reunion to moniker retirement

 George Lynch stated on Eddie Trunk's radio show that a new Lynch Mob album would be recorded with Oni Logan, Mick Brown, and Jeff Pilson.
 No release date was set.
 On "That Metal Show" in April 2012, George stated the new Lynch Mob album would be entitled I Am Weapon and was close to being finished.

 On June 6, Scot Coogan, then current Lynch Mob drummer, posted that he would be the drummer for Lita Ford on her upcoming tour.
-It was then announced that Lynch Mob had tapped Brian Tichy(Whitesnake) as its new touring drummer for the upcoming summer shows in support of the band's new release.
+It was then announced that Lynch Mob had tapped Brian Tichy (Whitesnake) as its new touring drummer for the upcoming summer shows in support of the band's new release.

 On June 19, Deadline Music/Cleopatra Records were due to release a special three-disc audio/video deluxe collection of Lynch Mob's REvolution.
 The set features the full-length studio album REvolution with supercharged renditions of classic Dokken/Lynch Mob tracks such as "Tooth and Nail", "Breaking the Chains", "Wicked Sensation", and more.
 It also includes professionally filmed live performances recorded during the 2005 REvolution tour, mixed in 5.1 surround sound.
 These have been previously released, as separate packages, in 2003 and 2004 respectively.

 In August 2020, George Lynch revealed he was no longer going to release music or tour with the band's name due to its racial connotations.
 However, in October 2022, Lynch resumed performing under the Lynch Mob moniker.
+In August 2023, Lynch announced a new album, Babylon, the first since 2017’s Brotherhood, to be released on October 20.

+On January 19, 2024, Lynch Mob announced that they will be embarking on a year-and-a-half long farewell tour, titled The Final Ride, in celebration of their 35th anniversary.
+The tour began on February 1, 2024 in Warrendale, Pennsylvania and concluded on March 22, 2025 in Medina, Minnesota.

+2025 farewell album and encore performances

+On October 10, 2025, Lynch Mob announced that they will be releasing their final studio album, Dancing with the Devil, on November 28.
+They also announced they will be playing a series of "encore performances", despite already completing their farewell tour earlier in the year.